mlg556/mlg556.github.io/_posts/2019-02-14-8051-assembly-workflow-in-macos.md

 [AVRDUDE](https://www.nongnu.org/avrdude/) is a command line utility which will be used to write the generated `.hex` file in to the ROM of the microchip.
 You can install it with `brew install avrdude`.
 Since the default config file does not support AT89S52, we will use a modified version provided by [varun96](https://www.instructables.com/id/Programming-AT89s52-Using-USBasp-ISP-Programmer/).
 It can be downloaded via the Instructables site, or directly [here]({{ site.url }}/downloads/2019-02-14-8051-assembly-workflow-in-macos/F40R96CIUSLFZFP.conf).
 Put this file somewhere accessible, we will later refer to it.

-# as31
+# C51ASM

-[AS31](https://www.pjrc.com/tech/8051/tools/as31-doc.html) is an assembler written by Ken Stauffer for the 8051 architecture.
-Fortunately, github user [_ericponce_](https://github.com/ericponce) has modified it to work on macOS.
-Requirements and installation instructions can be found [here](https://github.com/ericponce/as31).
+_C51ASM_ is an assembler written by Atmel (which is now called _Microchip_) for the 8051 architecture, supporting the AT89S52 we are using.
+However, perhaps because of the acquirement by _Microchip_, the link for the product [http://www.atmel.com/tools/C51ASM.aspx](http://www.atmel.com/tools/C51ASM.aspx) no longer works.
+Fortunately, by the magic of [WayBackMachine](https://web.archive.org), I was able to connect to an archived version and download the executable.
+[Here](https://web.archive.org/web/20160410011650/http://www.atmel.com/tools/C51ASM.aspx) is the link for the archived webpage, and [c51asm_macosx_1-2.zip]({{ site.url }}/downloads/2019-02-14-8051-assembly-workflow-in-macos/c51asm_macosx_1-2.zip) is the macos version which can be directly downloaded.
+Make sure to extract the files in the correct places, perhaps `/usr/local/bin` and `usr/local/include`.

 # 8051 emulator
 Jari Komppa's [8051 emulator](http://sol.gfxile.net/8051.html) is a simple emulator which you can run in the Terminal since the UI is based on _ncurses_.
 The [compiled OSX Intel binary version](http://sol.gfxile.net/zip/emu8051_072.dmg) worked fine for me.
 It achieves faster than real-time simulations which are great for simulating code such as a blinking LED etc...